t-sin/inquisitor/README.markdown

 ### Names on each implementation

-If you want to know implementation dependent name of encodings or eol type, use `(inq:name-on-impl)`.
+If you want to know implementation dependent name of encodings or eol type, use `(inq:name-on-impl name)`.
 Returned value can be used as external-format, or its part.

 ```lisp